kubernetes/enhancements/keps/sig-api-machinery/3488-cel-admission-control/README.md

 Pros:

-- Match rule schema is owned by Kubernetes, so as it evolves, CRDs automatically pick up changes
+- Match rule schema is owned by Kubernetes, so as it evolves, CRDs automatically pick up changes.

 Cons:

-- CRDs to not yet support OpenAPIv3 `$ref`s, so support would need to be added, presumably this is a separate KEP
+- CRDs to not yet support OpenAPIv3 `$ref`s, so support would need to be added, presumably this is a separate KEP.

 Alternative: Duck Typed CRDs